ISchwarz23/SortableTableView/README.md

 ### Showing Data
 #### Simple Data
-For displaying simple data like a 2D-String-Array you can use the SimpleTableDataAdapter.
-The SimpleTableHeader will turn the given Strings to TextViews and display them inside the TableView at the same position as previous in the 2D-String-Array.
+For displaying simple data like a 2D-String-Array you can use the `SimpleTableDataAdapter`.
+The `SimpleTableDataAdapter` will turn the given Strings to [TextViews](http://developer.android.com/reference/android/widget/TextView.html) and display them inside the TableView at the same position as previous in the 2D-String-Array.
 ```java
 	public class MainActivity extends AppCompatActivity {